Looking for the best keto cookie ever? These melt in your mouth low carb and keto chocolate chip cookies are going to rock your world.

 Keto Chocolate Chips

-I suggest getting Lily's Dark Chocolate Baking Chips.
+I suggest getting Lily’s Dark Chocolate Baking Chips.
 Many people take a tiny handful and eat them for a little treat!
-Very little carbs and taste great!
+Very little carbs and tastes great!

 So you get to control the texture depending on whether or not you use coconut flour!